MBA Resume Guide – From an Admissions Consultant (With Examples & Template)

 Can I use my current job application resume for my MBA application?

 • No, it’s important to remember that a resume for MBA admission functions differently than something you’d submit in a job application.
-It should focus on your business credentials, teamwork skills, and leadership potential rather than just industry knowledge and professional experience.
-Tailor it specifically for the MBA admissions process and, even better, for the specific school you’re applying to.
+It should focus on your business credentials, teamwork skills, and leadership potential rather than industry knowledge and professional experience.
+Tailor it specifically for the MBA admissions process and, even better, for the school you’re applying to.

 What are some final tips for perfecting my MBA resume?